4ndrelim/4ndrelim.github.io/content/blog/hong-kong/index.md

 <br>

 ## The Parallels, and the Cracks
 You see many similarities between Hong Kong and Singapore.
 Both tiny city-states (debatable for HK..).
 Both densely packed.
 Both financial hubs.
-People are always rushing — eating, driving, honking (i'd say just as angsty as Singaporean drivers), and generally moving with urgency.
+Late-night diners are a common sight for those on OT.
+People are always rushing — eating, driving, honking (i'd say as angsty as Singaporean drivers), and generally moving with urgency.

-Even the metro systems feel familiar, right down to the colour schemes.
+Even the metro system feels familiar, right down to the colour schemes.
 And yet, every now and then, you’re reminded things aren’t quite the same.
 In Singapore, we have the MRT; here, it’s the MTR.
 Here, people speak Cantonese, and maybe it’s the dialect, but it often comes across more abrasive than Mandarin (or maybe Singlish softens our tone and makes us feel warmer).

 Food prices are roughly similar, though portions here tend to be more generous.
 I’ve never received a full-moon slice of luncheon meat in Singapore, but that seems to be the norm here.
 In Singapore, we keep left when walking.
 Here, the default is the right.

 I also noticed that Hong Kong feels like a more extreme version of Singapore’s inequality gap.
 Older areas like Kowloon, Sham Shui Po, Mong Kok  have fuzzy streets littered with trash, cockroaches running amok, stalls and picnic mats propped up wherever space permits.
 Tight, messy, compact.
-Just really chaotic overall.
+Just really chaotic.

 This stands in stark contrast to Hong Kong Island.
 Clean, immaculate, and almost surgical.
 Walking through Causeway Bay and Wan Chai, I couldn’t believe how pristine everything looked.
 It felt as though the city had quietly given up on its older parts and poured all its resources into the new.